Exact power spectrum in a minimal hybrid model of stochastic gene expression oscillations: Generalization to systems with bursty protein synthesis

+In single cells, protein is often produced in a bursty manner \cite{cai2006stochastic}.
+Both non-bursty and bursty gene expression are commonly observed in naturally occurring systems \cite{zenklusen2008single}.
+When protein synthesis is bursty, the evolution of the protein concentration $x$ can be modeled by a hybrid stochastic differential equation (SDE) \cite{jia2017emergent, jia2019single}:

-where $\xi_t$ is a compound Poisson process capturing random bursts of the protein.
-The jump rate of $\xi_t$ is exactly the transcription rate $s$ and the jump distribution of $\xi_t$ describes the distribution of the burst size and thus has the mean $h = u/v$.
-Recently, it has been shown \cite{jia2017emergent} that the switching ODE and SDE models can be viewed as different macroscopic limits of the discrete chemical master equation model of stochastic gene expression \cite{paulsson2005models} as the size of the system tends to infinity.
-The former performs better in the regime of large burst frequencies, while the latter performs better in the regime of large burst sizes.
+where $\xi_t$ is a compound Poisson process capturing bursty production of protein (Fig. \ref{network}(c)).
+The jump rate of $\xi_t$ corresponds to the burst frequency and the jump distribution of $\xi_t$ corresponds to the burst size distribution.
+Note that when the gene is always active and the burst size has an exponential distribution, this model reduces to the classical bursty model of gene expression proposed in \cite{friedman2006linking} (also see \cite{mackey2013dynamic, bokes2015protein, jkedrak2016time, chen2020limit}).
+Recently, it has been shown \cite{jia2017emergent, jia2019single} that the hybrid ODE and SDE models can be viewed as different approximations of the discrete CME model of stochastic gene expression when protein numbers are relatively large.
+The former works better in the regime of large burst frequencies, while the latter works better in the regime of large burst sizes.